Have you ever clicked the ‘Tweet’ button and refreshed the page several times, just to see a handful of likes and retweets to your post?

 After you’ve set this up it’s time to follow like-minded people and share their content.
 This takes me about 2 minutes per day, when I feel like using Copromote.

 The more people you follow, the more people will follow you back.
-When you boost a new post, your followers will get an alert that you’ve boosted a new post and you'll get more retweets more quickly.
+When you boost a new post, your followers will get an alert that you’ve boosted a new post.

 That's it.
 I've just explained to you which exact steps I take to boost my Tweets to 500+ shares.
 As you can see, I’ve done it a couple of times and now I understand the process, I’ll be doing it a lot more often and a lot faster.